 There is a misperception that the Farm Bill legalises CBD.
-While it has removed hempderived products from its the Controlled Substances Act, the legislation does not legalise CBD, which remains a Schedule 1 substance under federal law.
+While it has removed hempderived products from its Schedule 1 status under the Controlled Substances Act, the legislation does not legalise CBD, which remains a Schedule 1 substance under federal law.